 If you are looking into how to start a credit card processing company, then you need to understand about residual income.

-When the merchant clients you have signed up for the services use their credit card to receive payments, the processing company will receive a certain percentage of the amount received.
+When the merchant you have signed up for the service use their credit card to receive payments, the payment processing company will receive a certain percentage of the amount received.

-As long as the merchants are continuing to be happy with the credit card processing services, the processing company will continue receiving a certain percentage of the money transfers.
+As long as the merchants' continue to be happy with the credit card processing products and services, the payment processing company will continue receiving a certain percentage of the money transfers.

-The agent who signed up for a merchant client is supposed usually will receive 50% of this income.
-This means that every time the merchant client is using their credit card, then the agent will be making money.
+The ISO agent who signed the merchant client up for service will receive 50%-80% of this income.
+This means that every time the merchant client is using their credit card, then the ISO agent will be making money.
 This is what is known as residual income.

 Now that you understand what residual income is, let us take a good example of how to start a credit card processing company and make over $100k in a year.

-Assuming that the agent is capable of signing 15 new clients every month.
-On average, the agent will receive $50 per month as residual income from 15 clients, and this will be $750 a month.
-Of course these amounts skyrocket if the agent is selling the cash discount program.
+Assuming that the ISO agent is capable of signing 15 new merchant accunts every month.
+On average, the ISO agent as an example will receive $50 per month as residual income per merchant, which would be $750 per month.
+Of course these amounts skyrocket if the ISO agent is selling the cash discount program.
 This program wipes out all fees for the merchant client and produces 5X residual income.

 Tips To Help You Make $100k as a Merchant Services Provider